mathe00/obsidian-progress-bar-plugin/README.md

 👋 **Welcome to the Obsidian Interactive Progress Bar Plugin repository!**

 This plugin allows you to add **interactive progress bars** to your Obsidian notes.
-With this plugin, you can easily track your goals or project progress directly within your markdown files.
+With this plugin, you can easily track your goals, habits, or project progress directly within your markdown files.
 The progress bars are fully customizable and can be updated by simply clicking on them.

 ## 🚀 Features Available